 - Download Charles Proxy, then install and launch the program

-- Open the Proxy Settings menu (Proxy > Proxy Settings > SSL) and check Enable SSL Proxying.
-After that, add and check the locations shown below:
+- Open the Proxy Settings menu (Proxy > SSL Proxy Settings > SSL Proxying) and check Enable SSL Proxying.
+After that, add and check the new locations (combination or host name and port) as shown below:

 Setting Up Charles on Your Mobile Device

-Because iOS SDK 3.2+ games and games integrated with some Android SDK versions require a SSL proxying certificate, you’ll need to download one and add it to your test devices – this lets the Charles SSL HTTPS request make it to our servers.
+Because all of our iOS and Android SDKs require an SSL proxying certificate, you’ll need to download one and add it to your test devices – this lets the Charles SSL HTTPS request make it to our servers.